Werewolf (TV series): Replacement of Skorzeny

 According to script editor Allan Cole, after the series had started production, Chuck Connors wanted to renegotiate his contract for more money.
-Various episodes written to feature Skorzeny were shot without Connors—using only scenes with Skorzeny in his werewolf form, plus a human body double with no dialogue.
-Series creator Frank Lupo asked Cole and Chris Bunch to kill off Skorzeny in "To Dream of Wolves".
+Various episodes written to feature Skorzeny were shot without Connors — using only scenes with Skorzeny in his werewolf form plus a human body double with no dialogue.
+Series creator Frank Lupo asked Cole and Chris Bunch to kill off Skorzeny in "To Dream of Wolves."
 Connors agreed to return for his finale, according to Cole.
-The script was originally written as a three-parter with Connors in the first two parts, but two days before shooting Cole and Bunch were informed that Connors would not take part.
-The first two episodes were collapsed into one, all of Skorzeny's new dialogue was cut (aside from flashback scenes of young Skorzeny played by a different actor), and Skorzeny's part was rewritten to show him cravenly (and silently) kneeling before Remy.
-In the final fight between Eric and Skorzeny, Eric now scarred his foe with acid and then electrocuted him—allowing Connors' human-form body double to play the death scene in disfiguring makeup.
+The script was originally written as a three-parter with Connors in the first two parts, but two days before shooting, Cole and Bunch were informed that Connors would not take part.
+The first two episodes were collapsed into one, all of Skorzeny's new dialogue was cut (aside from flashback scenes of young Skorzeny played by a different actor) and Skorzeny's part was rewritten to show him cravenly (and silently) kneeling before Remy.
+In the final fight between Eric and Skorzeny, Eric scarred his foe with acid and then electrocuted him — allowing Connors' human-form body double to play the death scene in disfiguring makeup.

 Production

 Parts of the series were shot in Salt Lake City, Utah.

-It was co produced by John Ashley.
+It was co-produced by John Ashley.